-Measure of Consumer Trust Source Anticipated Difficulties in Obtaining and/or Reporting 3-year Target Measures related to confidence in registration ons and resol utions: [1.1] % DNS Service Availability (present SLA is 100%).
+Measure of Consumer Trust Source Anticipated Difficulties in Obtaining and/or Reporting 3-year Target Measures related to confidence in regist rations and resol lutions: [1.1] % DNS Service Availability (present SLA is 100%).
 ICANN None noted 100% [1.2] % Availability for Registration Data Directory Services (RDDS).
 (SLA is 98%).
 ICANN None noted 98% [1.3] % of Service Availability for Shared Registration Services (SRS, using EPP).
-(SLA is 98%).
-Open TLDs only ICANN None noted 98% [1.4] Survey of perceived consumer trust in DNS, relative to experiences before the gTLD expansion.
-Survey could at least measure experiences with phishing, parking sites, malware and spam; confusion about new gTLDs; user experience in reaching meaningful second-level TLDs; registrant experience in being in a different gTLD; Registrant and Internet users' experience with regard to cybersquatting.
-Survey to be conducted every two years (biennial).
-Survey Vendor Moderate difficulty to gain consensus on survey questions.
+(SI is 98%).
+Open TLDs only A ICANN None noted 98% Formatted: Font color: Text 1 [1.4] Survey of perceived consumer trust DNS, relative to experiences before the gTLD expansion.
+Survey could at least measure experiences with phishing, parki sites, malware and spam; confusion abou new gTLDs; user experience in reaching meaningful second-level TLDs; registrant experience in being in a different gTLD; internet user and registrant experience in closed brand TLDs; rRR egistrant and il Internet uUsers's experience with regard to cybersquatting.
+Survey to be conducte every two years (biennial). ng t Survey Vendor Moderate difficulty to gain consensus on survey questions.
 Survey cost is approx. \$100K.
 Should show improvement on all survey measures [1.5] % Uptime for Registrar services such as WHOIS, contact info, and complaints, assuming that SLAs are established for these measures in the new RAA.
 Registrar Doubtful that Registrars will compile and disclose uptime stats unless required by RAA SLA in RAA

-Measure of Consumer Trust Source Anticipated Difficulties in Obtaining and/or Reporting 3-year Target Measures related to confidence that TLD ope ICANN policies and applicable national laws - complying with [1.6] Relative incidence of breach notices issued to Registry operators for contract or policy compliance matters.
+Anticipated Difficulties in 3-year Measure of Consumer Trust Source Obtaining and/or Reporting Target Measures related to confidence that TLD ope ICANN policies and applicable national laws - complying with [1.6] Relative incidence of breach notices issued to Registry operators for contract or policy compliance matters.
 All breach- related notifications should be counted.
-ICANN None noted Significantly Lower for new gTLDs than for legacy gTLDs [1.7] Relative incidence of breach notices issued to Registrars, for contract or policy compliance matters.
+ICANN None noted Significantly Lower for new g TLDs than for relative incidence in legacy gTLDs [1.7] Relative incidence of breach notices issued to Registrars, for contract or policy compliance matters.
 All breach-related notifications should be counted, provided they reference one or more gTLD(s).
-ICANN None noted Significantly Lower for new gTLDs than for legacy gTLDs [1.8] Relative Incidence of Registry & Registrar general complaints submitted to ICANN's Internic System.
-ICANN Maybe difficult to establish baseline on existing Internic data versus new system Lower for new gTLDs than for legacy gTLDs [1.9] Relative incidence of combined UDRP and URS Complaints .
-URS is required only in new gTLDs, so combined UDRP and URS complaints may be comparable to UDRP complaints in legacy gTLDs.
-RPM Providers Moderate difficulty obtaining data Lower for new gTLDs than for UDRPs in legacy gTLDs [1.10] Relative incidence of combined UDRP and URS Decisions against registrants.
+ICANN None noted Significantly Lower for new g TLDs than for relative incidence in legacy gTLDs [1.8] Relative IncidenceQuantity of Registry &amp; Registrar general complaints submitted to ICANN's Internic System.
+ICANN Maybe difficult to establish baseline on existing Internic data versus new system Lower for new g TLDs than for relative incidence in legacy gTLDs [1.9] Relative incidence of combined UDRP and URS Complaints .
+URS is required only in new gTLDs, so combined UDRP and URS complaints may should be comparecomparabled to UDRP complaints in legacy gTLDs.
+RPM Providers Moderate difficulty obtaining data Lower for new gTLDs than for relative incidence of UDRPs in legacy gTLDs [1.10] Relative incidence of combined UDRP and URS Decisions against registrants .
 URS is required only in new gTLDs, so combined UDRP and URS decisions may be comparable to UDRP decisions in legacy gTLDs.
-RPM Providers Moderate difficulty obtaining data Lower for new gTLDs than for UDRPs in legacy gTLDs
+RPM Providers Moderate difficulty obtaining data Lower for new gTLDs than for relative incidence of UDRPs in legacy gTLDs